cvg/limap/docs/index.rst

 [teasor image and introduction to LIMAP library]

-LIMAP is toolbox for mapping and localization with line features.
+LIMAP is a toolbox for mapping and localization with line features.

 .. toctree::
    :maxdepth: 1